-ACT 204 Voice and Diction -3 c/h The main objective of the course is to help students develop a clear, strong, and versatile voice that allows them to communicate effectively on stage and on the recording set.
-In this course, students will learn techniques to improve their respiratory control, diction, and vocal projection.
-In addition, they will explore different styles and accents to expand their skills and versatility as actors.
-Students will practice reading aloud, improvisation, and recitation exercises, and receive individualized feedback to help improve their skills.
-The course will also include classes on caring for the voice, preventing vocal injuries, and maintaining a strong, healthy voice.
+The course's main objective is to help students develop a clear, strong, and versatile voice that allows them to communicate effectively on stage and on the recording set.In this course, students will learn techniques to improve their breath control, diction, and vocal projection.
+Additionally, they will explore different styles and accents to expand their skills and versatility as actors.
+Students will practice reading aloud, improvisation, and recitation exercises and will receive individualized feedback to help them improve their skills.
+The course will also include classes on voice care, prevention of vocal injuries, and maintenance of a strong and healthy voice.